 Old newspapers contain ordinary stories about regular people

 The 21st century has seen newspapers consolidate and serve broader markets, which has meant that the readers of those newspapers cover a wider geographic area.
-This trend, combined with technologies that make it easier to learn about national and international news topics, mean that there is less space for news items about local individuals.
+This trend, combined with technologies that make it easier to learn about national and international news topics, mean that there is less space for news items about local events and individuals.

 In other words, the definition of “newsworthy” has had to change.
 100 years ago, we might have read an article about a fender-bender, a wedding anniversary celebration open-house, or a house fire, in the local paper.